Stephen A. Douglas: General election

-The split in Pennsylvania between supporters of Douglas and supporters of Buchanan helped deliver that state to Lincoln, and Republicans also won Ohio and Indiana.
-Each of those states held elections for state offices in October, one month ahead of the nationwide presidential election, and these results were taken as predictive of the mood of the electorate in the lower North.
-Douglas recognized that victory in the election was impossible without those states.
-Frustrated and facing certain defeat, in a rally at Milwaukee, on October 13, he lashed out at President Buchanan, who had endorsed the rival Democrat candidate Breckinridge, by telling an anecdote about how he, Douglas, had defied the president during a private meeting about Bleeding Kansas and the pro-slavery Lecompton Constitution (the story's literal veracity is disputed—a report resembling Douglas' Milwaukee anecdote had been first published by Henry Jarvis Raymond, a Republican journalist, in 1858, and earlier in the 1860 campaign Douglas told a different anecdote about the meeting involving Buchanan making a different threat, which the president publicly denied).
-With no hope of victory in the election, Douglas decided to take another tour of the South to speak against secession.
-"Mr. Lincoln is the president", he stated, "We must try to save the Union.
-I will go South."
+The split in the Democrats enabled Lincoln to win Pennsylvania, Ohio, and Indiana.
+These states held elections for state offices in October, one month ahead of the nationwide presidential election, and Republican victories in those contests were taken as predictive.
+Facing certain defeat, at a rally in Milwaukee on October 13, Douglas lashed out at Buchanan, who had endorsed Breckinridge, by claiming Douglas had defied the president during a private meeting about Bleeding Kansas and the pro-slavery Lecompton Constitution.
+With no hope of victory, Douglas toured the South to speak against secession.
 In St. Louis, he told the audience, "I am not here tonight to ask for your votes for the presidency.
 I am here to make an appeal to you for the Union and the peace of the country."
-Despite denunciations from various local newspapers, he continued his journey South, speaking against secession in Tennessee, Georgia, and Alabama.
+Despite denunciations from local newspapers, he continued his journey, speaking against secession in Tennessee, Georgia, and Alabama.

-Ultimately, Missouri was the only state Douglas carried, though he also won three of the seven electoral votes in New Jersey.
+Missouri was the only state Douglas carried, though he also won three of New Jersey's seven electoral votes.
 Bell won Virginia, Kentucky, and Tennessee; Breckinridge swept the remaining Southern states, and Lincoln won California, Oregon, and every Northern elector outside of New Jersey.
-Though Douglas finished in last place in the electoral vote, he won the second-highest popular vote total and was the lone candidate to win electoral votes from both a free state and a slave state.
-Following Lincoln's victory, many in the South began making plans for secession.
+Though Douglas finished last in electoral votes, he won the second-highest popular vote total and was the lone candidate to win electoral votes from both a free state and a slave state.
+Following Lincoln's victory, many in the South planned for secession.
 One Douglas associate in the South wrote to him, "with your defeat, the cause of the Union was lost."